Fairness Risks for Group-conditionally Missing Demographics: Fairness with Group-Conditionally Unavailable Demographics

 It is important to note that the onus of fairness is only supposed to be on the classifier $P_f$, while $q_\phi(A|X,\Atil)$---which infers the demographics to define the fairness metric itself---is supposed to be \textit{recused} from fairness risk minimization.
 Reducing the risk by manipulating an individual's gender is not reasonable.
 This issue does not exist in a fully supervised setting, but complicates the regularizer when $q_\phi(A|X,\Atil)$ is \emph{jointly} optimized with the classifier $P_f$.
 For example, although the risk can be reduced by making $A$ independent of $X$, this should not be intentionally pursued unless the underlying data distribution supports it.
 The posterior $q_\phi(A|X,\Atil)$ is only supposed to accurately estimate the demographics, while the task of fairness should be left to the classifier $P_f$.

 A natural workaround is a two-step approach: first train a semi-supervised learner for the distribution $A|X, \Atil$, and denote it as $r(A|X, \Atil)$.
 Then in \eqref{eq:def_frisk_expexp}, we replace $A_i \sim q_\phi(A | x_i, \atil_i)$ with $A_i \sim r(A | x_i, \atil_i)$.
 Although this resolves the above issue, it decouples the learning of $A|X, \Atil$ (first step) and $Y|X, \Ytil$ (second step).
-This is not ideal because, as commonly recognized, the inference of $A$ and $Y$ can benefit from \textit{shared} backbone feature extractors on $X$ (\eg, ResNet for images), followed by finetuning the heads that cater for different targets.
+This is not ideal because, as commonly recognized, the inference of $A$ and $Y$ can benefit from \textit{shared} backbone feature extractors on $X$ (\eg, ResNet for images), followed by finetuning target-specific heads.

 However, sharing backbones will allow $q_\phi(A|X,\Atil)$ to be influenced by the learning of $P_f(Y|X, \Ytil)$, conflicting with the aforementioned recusal principle.
-In light of this difficulty, we resort to the commonly used stop-gradient technique that is readily available in PyTorch and TensorFlow.
-While they still share backbones, the derivative of $\Ecal_{\text{vanilla}}$ in \eqref{eq:def_frisk_expexp} with respect to $q_\phi(A|X,\Atil)$ is stopped from backpropagation, \ie, treating $q_\phi(A|X,\Atil)$ as a constant.
-It also simplifies the training process by avoiding two steps.
+In light of this difficulty, we resort to the commonly used stop-gradient technique that is available in PyTorch (\texttt{detach}) and TensorFlow (\texttt{tf.stop\_gradient}).
+While they still share backbones, the derivative of $\Ecal_{\text{vanilla}}$ in \eqref{eq:def_frisk_expexp} with respect to $q_\phi(A|X,\Atil)$ is stopped (set to 0) from backpropagation, \ie, treating $q_\phi(A|X,\Atil)$ as a constant.
+It also much simplifies the training process.
+The stop-gradient method is a technique that blocks the flow of gradient through a specific part of the computational graph during backpropagation, which is commonly used to decouple certain computations from parameter updates.
+We present the corresponding results in our ablation study, shown by the blue curve among all experiment figures.